Grand Teton Half Marathon & 5K Details

 Runners who register for the Moose Double are signed up for both the Grand Teton 5K and the Grand Teton Half Marathon!
 In addition to a race shirt and bib, Moose Double registrants will also get a Moose Double swag item.
 Once runners finish both races- they are also awarded a special Moose Double finisher medal (in addition to a 5K and half marathon medal)!

 The Moose Double is the perfect way to challenge yourself and extend the fun in one weekend.
 On Friday, June 4th we will hold a 5K race, and then Saturday morning the half marathon will take place.
 We know a lot of you will be coming with family and friends so we wanted an event where more could participate.
 Those that sign up for the Moose Double during registration commit to running both the 5K and the Half Marathon.
 Pretty hard, core right?

-Not only are Moose Double runners special in the eyes of their loved ones, but we think they’re pretty neat as well- So those who complete it will receive a special swag item and medal (in addition to the finisher medal for the separate races).
+Not only are our Double and Grand Quad runners special in the eyes of their loved ones, but we think they’re pretty neat as well- So those who complete it will receive a special swag item and medal (in addition to the finisher medal for the separate races).

 Those of you running the Moose Double will still pick up your bibs and race shirt at the Grand Teton Half expo.
 Those registered for the Moose Double will receive:

 - 1 Grand Teton Half Marathon & 5K race shirt

 - 3 finisher medals (1 5K medal, 1 half marathon medal, and 1 special Moose Double medal!)